-Tackling employee burnout: Are more days off really the best strategy?
+Tackling employee burnout: Are more bank days really the best strategy?

-The TUC has called on the UK government to introduce additional bank holidays in England.
+The TUC has called on the UK government to introduce additional bank holidays in England to tackle employee burnout.
 But while some support this idea, others are questioning whether it’s really the best approach to giving employees more free time by tackling employee burnout in England.

 The pros and cons of the TUC’s plan

 With stress at record highs and engagement at disturbing lows the world over in the wake of a difficult and unpredictable couple of years, tackling employee burnout is one of the most pressing concerns for businesses.
 The TUC’s General Secretary put forward the idea for four additional bank holidays in England.
 Although this has been met with a mixed response.